bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 So here's a cool thing, right?
 Say, you know, that home issue happened, right?
 The guy hopefully didn't kill me.
-He saw that, like really there's nothing I can do.
+He saw that, you know, like really there's nothing I can do.
 And, but I still feel like the system is, is like reasonable and say, for example, I have a two week waitout period, right?
 That I can still cancel, but to cancel that I have to travel to like a very distant land where I have a specific key that triggers the cancellation.
 The whole beauty of this is that nothing moved.